wonkodv/hanstool/README.md

 Command-Functions
 ---

 Commands are python functions with some additional attributes.
 A python function becomes a command-function by passing it to `cmd(kwargs)(the function)` or `cmd(the function)` usually in the form of a decorator.

     @cmd(name='!', args='shell', **MoreKWArgs)
     def execute_things(program, *arguments)
         log("Executing Program %s with arguments %s",program, arguments) subprocess.execute(list(programm,*arguments))

-The effect is something like:
+The `@cmd` decorator has more or less the following effect:

     def execute_things(programm, *arguments):
-        ...
+        log("Executing Program %s with arguments %s",program, arguments) subprocess.execute(list(programm,*arguments))

     def wrapper(string)
         args = Parse_Shell_Args(string)